msr-quarc/Liquid/AzureGuide.md

 * To see all of the available samples, just type "Liquid.exe" at the command prompt.

 **That's it -- LIQUi|> is now installed on your virtual machine.**

+* If you like, you may register your copy of LIQUi|> following the procedure in the [Getting Started page](GettingStarted.md#registration-optional)

 ### Stopping the VM